victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

                                                   .environmentHost("ocra.api.sinch.com")
                                                   .userId("<user id>")
                                                   .build();

-sinchClient.addSinchClientListener(sinchClientListener);
 ```

-The _Application Key_ is obtained from the Sinch Developer Dashboard.
+The _ApplicationKey_ is obtained from the Sinch Developer Dashboard.
 See [Production Environments](doc:voice-android-cloud-miscellaneous#production-environments) for valid values for _environmentHost_.
 The User ID should uniquely identify the user on the particular device.

-_Note:_ All listener callbacks emitted from the Sinch SDK are invoked on the same thread that the call to `SinchClientBuilder.build` is made on.
-If the invoking thread is _not_ the main-thread, it needs to have an associated `Looper`.

 ## Specify capabilities